dhruv-thakkkar/jk/README.md

 # jk
-Steps to run the backend?
+Steps to run the backend:

 1. Go to backend folder.
 2. Open env file and add your PORT and MONGO link and other details.